-For Living Wage Week, I did a quick and dirty review of the last few months of alerts (this pdf version contains graphs).
+For Living Wage Week, I did a quick and dirty review of the last few months of alerts.
 If you were visiting from Mars, looking at the distribution of pro-living wage campaigns and statements, you might believe that the countries most in need of a wage boost are the USA and the UK rather than anywhere in Asia or Africa.
 Some of these campaigns took a creative, direct-action approach like the bogus living wage “book” on Amazon and the living wage special offer labels on Tesco’s shelves.
 There was even a living wage football chant aimed at Arsenal football club.

 But, being from Earth, you will know that what they’re really telling us is not where the greatest need is, but where the strongest voices are.
 While millions in Africa and Asia have no jobs at all, millions more are working in extremely low paid jobs or as bonded or forced labourers.
 Of these, many are women doing long hours of unpaid domestic work, sometimes on top of low-paid jobs.
 But without education, trade unions or other forms of collective negotiation, a free press and a communication channel to their government, their need for wages they can live decently on will never be voiced.